seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 ### Classification

 Logistic regression is used for classification problem.
 In this chapter, we study binary classification problem.
 The output $$y$$ is either 0 or 1, where 0 is the "negative class" and 1 is the "positive class".
+Hence, $$h_\theta (x)$$ should always be between 0 and 1 for binary classification.

 ### Hypothesis representation